mazurowski-lab/SlicerSegmentHumanBody/README.md

 ### Preparation

 - Load an image to be segmented.
-For example, you can use CTLiver data set from **Sample Data** module.
 - Choose **Modules > Segmentation > SegmentHumanBody** module in the module selector.
 The first time the module is started, it will ask permission to install pytorch.
 Give permission and wait several minutes for the installation to complete.
 The application will not be responsive during the installation.
 - Click "Configure labels in the segment editor" button to create a label for each structure that will be segmented.
 For example, "hip" and "femur".
 - Go back to **SegmentHumanBody** module by clicking the green left arrow on the module toolbar.
 You are ready to segment now!